 Debevoise & Plimpton is a New York-headquartered elite group firm best known for a handful of marquee practices and top-quality work.
-Like several of its small group of peers, Debevoise has been on a roll of late with its 2017 financial results its best ever.
+Like several of its small group of peers, Debevoise has been on a roll of late with its 2019 financial results its best ever.
 It has leaped from 18th place to 14th in the US Top 50 2019.

 The firm is best known for private equity (where notable clients include TPG Capital Management) and big-ticket M&A, white collar and regulatory defense (it famously handled the epic Siemens internal investigation and more recently advised Rolls-Royce on its deferred prosecution agreement with the Serious Fraud Office), top-level litigation matters (the firm’s prestige in this area is evidenced by the fact that it is the only law firm in the world to have both a former US and UK attorney general simultaneously as partners (Michael Mukasey in the US and Lord Peter Goldsmith QC in the UK) and financial services-related matters (notably in the insurance sector and where FS clients include Adveq Management, AIA Group, AIA Insurance Lanka, Alliant Insurance Services and American International Group).

 The firm has five core industry groups – banking, health care, insurance, private equity and technology, media and telecommunications – and Debevoise’s presiding partner Michael Blair since 2011 said that client demand in 2017 across all five had been outstanding.

 Debevoise is smaller (650 lawyers across nine offices in three continents) and younger (it was founded in 1931) than most of its closest rivals but exudes similar qualities of class and conservatism, the latter most obviously displayed in its approach to lateral hires (in that it hardly ever makes any but much prefers to promote from within).